 Okay, Maligne Lake is not close enough for a day trip from Banff townsite.
 But it is just so gorgeous that it would be a shame not to visit.

 Maligne Lake is located in neighboring Jasper National Park, about 200 miles from the town of Banff.
-To visit, you’d have to overnight in Jasper townsite, but there are so many awesome things to do in and around Jasper that I highly recommend you spend a couple of days here!
+To visit, you’d have to overnight in Jasper townsite, but there are so many awesome things to do in Jasper that I highly recommend you spend a couple of days here!

 The lake is about thirty miles out of Jasper, but the drive is very scenic (what drive isn’t in the Canadian Rockies!).
 You may see wildlife along the road.
 We saw elk and black bear on our drive.
 Stop to view the beautiful Maligne River and the disappearing Medicine Lake on your way to Maligne Lake.